SandersBas/SandersBas.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('BB')">Abstract</a> | [Draft][Draft_BB] | [arXiv version][arXiv_BB] | [Toolkit][Toolkit_BB] ]

 <div id="BB" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Economists use quantitative trade and spatial models to make counterfactual predictions.
 Because such predictions aim to inform policy decisions, it is important to communicate the uncertainty surrounding them.
-Three key challenges arise in this setting: the data are dyadic and exhibit complex dependence; the number of interacting units is typically small; and counterfactual predictions depend on the data in two distinct ways—through the estimation of structural parameters and through the description as the status quo.
-I propose a new Bayesian bootstrap procedure that is tailored to this setting and that addresses all these challenges.
+Three key challenges arise in this setting: the data are dyadic and exhibit complex dependence; the number of interacting units is typically small; and counterfactual predictions depend on the data in two distinct ways—through the estimation of structural parameters and through the description of the status quo.
+I propose a new Bayesian bootstrap procedure that is tailored to this setting and that addresses these challenges.
 The procedure is simple to implement and provides both finite-sample Bayesian and asymptotic frequentist guarantees.
-I illustrate the practical advantages of this approach by revisiting the applications in Waugh (2010), Caliendo and Parro (2015), and Artuç et al. (2010).
+I illustrate the practical advantages of this approach by revisiting the applications in Waugh (2010), Caliendo and Parro (2015), and Artuç, Chaudhuri, and McLaren (2010).
 </small><br><br/></div>

-[Draft_BB]:{{ site.baseurl }}{% link files/NBBQTSM_2025_07_28.pdf %}
+[Draft_BB]:{{ site.baseurl }}{% link files/NBBQTSM_2025_08_25.pdf %}

 [arXiv_BB]: https://arxiv.org/abs/2505.11967